UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^

-When one of the twelve standardized rights statements from `https://righsstatements.org <https://righsstatements.org>`_ or one of the CC licenses is present, the value should be mapped to edm:rights and have a value type of URI.
+When one of the twelve standardized rights statements from `https://righsstatements.org <https://righsstatements.org>`_ or one of the CC licenses is present, the value should be mapped to `edm:rights` and have a value type of URI.

 Justification
 ^^^^^^^^^^^^^

-DPLA maps both CC licenses and Rights Statements to edm:rights.
+DPLA maps both CC licenses and Rights Statements to `edm:rights`.
 So does Samvera.
-Presently only the heilman collection includes a CC license
+Presently only the Heilman Collection includes a CC license.

-Xpath
+XPath
 ^^^^^

-accessCondition[@xlink:href]
+:code:`accessCondition[@xlink:href]`

 Decision
 ^^^^^^^^